Governance

 Invariant 6 — Binding Commitment

-Once execution occurs, the associated commitment and ownership record must be append-only and non-reversible.
+Once execution occurs, the associated commitment, ownership record, and receipt must be append-only and non-reversible.
 History may be appended to, but not rewritten.
+Revocation does not rewrite history — it only prevents new receipts from being issued against an attestation.

 Profile Governance